What Is Non-Owner Car Insurance?

 Typical Costs and Pricing Factors

 Non-owner car insurance costs vary significantly based on multiple factors, but average rates remain far below standard policies.
-National averages in 2026 range from approximately $407 to $748 per year depending on the insurer, your driving record, age, and location.
+National averages in 2025–2026 range from approximately $325 to $516 per year for a driver with a clean record—compared to roughly $2,100–$2,700 annually for full coverage auto insurance.

 | Company | Average Monthly Cost | Average Annual Cost |